Confronting Mukhanov Parametrization of Inflationary Equation-of-State with ACT-DR6: Introduction

-The very recent data from Atacama Cosmology Telescope (ACT) \cite{louis2025atacama, calabrese2025atacama} has provided strong indication towards cosmic inflation.
-It has also come up with strong indication towards scale invariant scalar curvature perturbation, $n_{_S}=0.9666\pm0.0077$, whereas the constraint was $n_{_S}=0.9651\pm0.0044$ from Planck-2018 data \cite{akrami2020planck, aghanim2020planck}.
-This value is further increased to $n_{_S}=0.9709\pm0.0038$, when ACT-DR6 is combined with Planck-2018 data.
-Appending DESI-Y1 data \cite{adame2025desi, adame2025desi1} on top of the combination of ACT-DR6 and Planck-2018 data provides additional increment for scalar spectral index which is now pushed to $n_{_S}=0.9743\pm0.0034$.
-This modified value of scalar spectral index favours inflationary models with de-Sitter like features, which are likely to produce almost scale invariant value of scalar spectral index.
-Further the futuristic space mission LiteBIRD\cite{litebird2023probing,ghigna2024litebird} and ground based experiment CMB-S4 \cite{abazajian2022cmbS4,belkner2024cmbs4} are anticipating to detect primordial gravity waves within the range $0.003<r<0.032$.
-The non-detection of gravity waves will set the upper bound as $r<0.002$ or $r<0.001$ by LiteBIRD and CMB-S4 respectively.
-The outcome of combined analysis of ACT-DR6, Planck-2018 and DESI-Y1 data if considered along with the futuristic missions LiteBIRD and CMB-S4 may have the potential to eliminate numerous inflationary models by narrowing the observational window.
+The updated estimate of the scalar spectral index favours inflationary models with de-Sitter like features, which are likely to produce almost scale invariant curvature perturbation.
+These results put the classical Starobinsky model \cite{starobinsky1980, Lust2024} under significant observational tension.
+Concurrently, they have motivated a systematic re-examination and refinement of various inflationary frameworks in the light of recent and forthcoming data \cite{KalloshLindeRoest2025,dioguardi2025palatini,dioguardi2025fractional,hjquasi2025,heidarian2025alpha,ferreira2025bao,linde2025alexei,haque2025minimal,okada2025smooth,haque2025act, qiu2025implications,mohammadi2025power, safaei2024observational, pal2025mutated, ribeiro2025cosmic}.
+Further the futuristic space mission LiteBIRD\cite{litebird2023probing,ghigna2024litebird} and ground based experiment CMB-S4 \cite{abazajian2022cmbS4,belkner2024cmbs4} are anticipating to detect primordial gravitational waves within the range $0.003<r<0.032$.
+The non-detection of gravitational waves will set the upper bound as $r<0.002$ or $r<0.001$ by LiteBIRD or CMB-S4 respectively.
+The outcome of combined analysis of ACT-DR6, Planck-2018 and DESI-Y1 data if considered along with the futuristic missions LiteBIRD or CMB-S4 may have the potential to eliminate numerous inflationary models by substantially narrowing the observational window.

-In this work we have confronted Mukhanov parametrization of inflationary equation-of-state \cite{mukhanov2013quantum} with the latest observational data following a semi-analytical route.
-Exploring inflationary scenario through defining inflaton potential has the advantage of linking it with the high energy physics in a simple manner.
-Equation-of-state formalism is an alternative approach for the investigation of cosmic inflation scenario without entering into the details of underlying physics.
-This approach provides us with a simple but elegant way to encounter the inflationary predictions with observations.
-Not only that, depending upon the model parameters equation-of-state formalism can mimic various models of inflation.